-Further down we get some alternative navigation boxes with big images that link to gift sets, fragrance, sleep wear, home and entertaining and gift cards.
+Further down we get some alternative navigation boxes with big images which link to gift sets, fragrance, sleepwear, home and entertaining and gift cards.

 The images are appealing.
-Though we couldn’t work out why they highlight these 5 categories in particular.
+However, we couldn’t work out why they highlight these 5 categories in particular.
 Maybe to highlight the variety of Myers’ offer?
 But they don’t particularly “go” together.

 Scroll down the home page, and we find a couple of sales promotion offers (25% on specific brands) and a feature section on denim.
 Which appears to be very in fashion right now.
 Hello, the 1980s.

-We get some more offers – gifts with purchase, a 20% off toy sale and a buy 2, get 50% off on kids clothing offer.
-And finally, we get another four sections, that to be honest, we’d gotten a bit bored of scrolling down the page at this point.
+We get some more offers.
+Gifts with purchase, a 20% off toy sale and a buy 2, get 50% off on kids clothing offer.
+And finally, we get 4 more sections, which to be honest, we’d gotten a bit bored of scrolling down the page at this point.

-In fact, if we were to pick one fault with this page, it’s too long.
-Most of the interesting stuff is right at the top.
+If we were to pick one fault with this page, it’s that it’s too long.
+The interesting stuff is all at the top.

-To compare online shopping at Myer to The Iconic, let’s aim to find and buy the same product.
+To compare online shopping at Myer to The Iconic, let’s try to find and buy the same product.

 Here we search on Converse.